25mmHg/AVR-division-helper/README.md

 # AVR division helper
- Python script for calculating integer DIV as integer MULT and R_SHIFT
+ Python script for calculating integer DIVISION as integer MULTIPLY and DIVISIONS by 2 (RIGHT_SHIFT).